laguiar/sekreto/README.md

 >sorry flower fall math uniform horror voyage enroll school cube any tomorrow

 The user must write down these words in a paper sheet, because it **MUST NOT BE STORED ONLINE**, and hide this paper somewhere at home.

-One common practice, is to have multiple copies of this paper and keep in multiple locations, in case your copy get damaged by water, fire, or if someone breaks into your home and you just eat it. =)
+One common practice, is to have multiple copies of this paper and keep them in different locations, in case your copy get damaged by water, fire, or if someone breaks into your home and you just eat it. =)

 The major problem here, is that **anyone that have access to any of these copies, can completely steal all your Bitcoins**.